Nikulio/kristarter/README.md

 Also IMHO best way to write and maintain styles is to create external `index.scss` in the component directory and use it.

-So, smart components we are storing in the `containers` folder, dumb in `presentation` folder.
+So, smart components we are storing in the `components` folder, dumb in `containers` folder.
 Action creators we are storing in the `action/index.js` file, constants for actions we are storing in the `action/contst.js`